-- Disconnect the charger when the battery is full or it will damage it
+2) Disconnect the charger when the battery is full, or risk damaging it

 In short, you just don’t need to do this – laptop batteries will stop charging when they are full.
 The battery technology used is much cleverer than it’s ever been before.
 Compared to 10 years ago say, you can now trust that you can leave your laptop plugged in and it will take care of itself.